opnsense/docs/source/manual/interfaces.rst

 =============================== ===============================================================================================================================================================================================================
  **Static IPv4 configuration**
  IPv4 address
- IPv4 Upstream Gateway           When an Upstream Gateway is set, packets entering the interface will also sent out on the same interface when replied.
-In addition outbound nat will be set up automatically when mode is set to *Automatic* or *Hybrid*.
+ IPv4 gateway rules              When a gateway is set here, packets entering the interface will also sent out on the same interface when replied.
+In addition outbound NAT will be set up automatically when mode is set to *Automatic* or *Hybrid*.
  **DHCP client configuration**
  Configuration Mode
  Alias IPv4 address              Used as a fixed alias IPv4 address by the DHCP client.